Aging & Health A to Z

 Folic Acid (a B vitamin)

-Folate, or folic acid, is a B vitamin that appears to have a protective function against heart disease and cancer.
+Folate is also known as folic acid.
+It is a B vitamin that appears to have a protective function against heart disease and cancer.
 It is found in many foods, especially artificially fortified foods, as well as dietary supplements.
 Folate keeps your cells healthy, and helps in the production of new red blood cells and in the prevention of cancer.
-It is considered important in keeping the heart and circulation healthy because it keeps homocysteine, a heart disease risk factor, at healthy levels.
+It is considered important in keeping the heart and circulation healthy.
+This is because it keeps homocysteine, a heart disease risk factor, at healthy levels.
+Many things can lower your folate levels.
 Malnutrition, inability to absorb nutrients well, certain medications, kidney dialysis, liver disease, alcoholism and other chronic diseases may lower your folate levels.

 Folate deficiency can cause the following symptoms: